vbuzovsky/Digital-Clock-DE1-Project/README.md

 ![driver_7seg_6digits simulation](images/tb_driver_7seg_6digits.png)

 ### `to_bcd_conv.vhd`
 The outputs of the `dig_clock.vhd` module are 6-bit vectors in case of minutes and seconds and a 5-bit vector in case of hours.
-This block is used to convert these vectors into 4-bit BCD values, each representing one decimal digit, which then can be feed into the 7-segment driver.
+This block is used to convert these vectors into two 4-bit BCD values, each representing one decimal digit, which then can be feed into the 7-segment driver.

 [to_bcd_conv testbench]()
 ![to_bcd_conv simulation](images/tb_to_bcd_conv.png)